-Generally speaking, it takes about 6 weeks to fully recover from a C section.
+Generally speaking, the recovery timeline for this major abdominal surgery is about 6 weeks.
 Of course, this will vary from person to person.

 What activities do I need to avoid during recovery?

+Apparently, there are no hard and fast rules on when you can get behind the wheel again, but you can definitely talk to your doctor first.
 (I think the reasoning is because if you have to quickly slam on the brakes to avoid a collision, it can open the wound).
-Apparently there are no hard and fast rules on when you can get behind the wheel again, but you can definitely talk to your doctor first.
-Also, you may want to check with your insurance provider to make sure that you have coverage when driving post-op.
+Also, you may want to check with your insurance provider to ensure you have coverage when driving post-op.

 Now we’re talking!
 You’ve got a legit medical reason to let the dust bunnies live another day.